 6 Ways Probiotics Help Maintain the Gut Barrier

 Our microbiome is very much like another organ, and it’s made up of the trillions of bacteria living in and on our body.
 We have a symbiotic relationship with all the microbes we play host to—we provide them with food and a place to live and they provide us with an ever-increasing number of life-supporting functions.
-From aiding digestion and balancing blood sugar to enhancing immune function and regulating moods, our beneficial bacteria—also called probiotics—work very hard on our behalf to support our health.
+From maintaining healthy digestion and metabolism to supporting immune function and positive moods, our beneficial bacteria—also called probiotics—work very hard on our behalf to support our health.

 Our gut barrier is lined with our own epithelial cells, held together by tight junctions that seal the gaps between cells.
 But, scientists are discovering that the good bacteria in our gut greatly influence the function of our intestinal wall on several different levels.

 Probiotics can help maintain gut barrier integrity by:

-1. Promoting mucous secretion.
+1. Supporting mucous secretion.
 Our intestinal wall includes a mucous layer that works to further ward off inhospitable microbes.
-Probiotics can increase the production of mucin, the slimy substance that coats and protects this layer1.
+Our friendly microbes help encourage the production of mucin, the slimy substance that coats and protects this layer1.

 2. Producing antimicrobial molecules.
-Many probiotic bacteria can produce antimicrobial substances that kill bad guy bacteria trying to make their way through the gut2.
+Many bacteria can produce antimicrobial substances that kill bad guy bacteria trying to make their way through the gut2.

 3. Lowering pH levels.
 Some probiotic strains produce lactic or acetic acid, which can make invader microbes like Escherichia coli less likely to thrive by creating a more acidic gut environment3.

 4. Competing for binding sites on epithelial cells.
-When probiotics are in good supply, they can crowd out bad guy bacteria by taking over any available binding sites on cells and the mucous layer.
+When beneficial microbes are in good supply, they can crowd out bad guy bacteria by taking over any available binding sites on cells and the mucous layer.
 Much like a crowded parking lot, without any available spaces, the inhospitable bacteria can’t settle in.

-6. Strengthening the structure of tight junctions.
-Beneficial bacteria help jump-start the assembly of tight junction proteins, and they activate cell signaling that strengthens the tight junctions so the bad guys can’t push their way through4.
+5. Keeping the structure of tight junctions strong.
+Beneficial bacteria help jump-start the assembly of tight junction proteins, and they activate cell signaling that supports strengthening of the tight junctions so the bad guys can’t push their way through4.